SteelCompendium/data-md-dse/Bestiary/Shieldscale Drangolin.md

 presence: -2
 traits:
 - name: Ash Shot
-  effect: An enemy adjacent to the drangolin has resistance and can’t be hidden.
+  effect: An enemy adjacent to the drangolin has resistance and can't be hidden.
 abilities:
 - name: Fiery Claws
   type: Action